nrwl/nx/docs/angular/guides/configuration.md

 }
 ```

 These settings would store apps in `/demos/` and libraries in `/packages/`.
+The paths specified are relative to the workspace root.

 ### Implicit Dependencies